About me

 Teaching

-I have held teaching positions at UdelaR uninterruptedly from 2013 to 2022, starting when I was an undergraduate student.
+I have held teaching positions at UdelaR uninterruptedly from 2013 to 2022, and I am passionate about teaching.

 Personal interests

-Outside of research, some of my favorite activities are surfing, being outdoors, playing music and reading.
+Outside of research, I enjoy surfing, being outdoors, playing music and reading.
 Also visiting my home country, Uruguay, a hidden gem in South America where I learned to do science.